runners4tme/hapibook/chapter-2.md

 ```
 $ db.beaches.updateOne({ id: "16163871738"}, { $set:{
-  "capitalCity": "Cape Town",
-    "population": 123560,
+    "population": 123560
 }})
 ```

-* beaches =&gt; This refers to the collection that contains the document that has to be updated.
+* destinations =&gt; This refers to the collection that contains the document that has to be updated.
 * updateOne =&gt; This is the method that that will update the destination and return the newly updated destination.

 You can also perform multiple update on the documents inside your database using the following command.

 ```
-$ db.beaches.updateMany({},{ $set: {
+$ db.destinations.updateMany({},{ $set: {
-    "sharksPresent":true
+    "freeWifi":true
 }}})
 ```

-* beaches =&gt; This refers to the collection that contains the documents that we want to be update at the same time.
+* destinations =&gt; This refers to the collection that contains the documents that we want to be update at the same time.
 * updateMany =&gt; This refers to the method that we want to perform and it takes in update filter, and the update action.
 This method can be used for batch updates.

 ## Finding documents in a database.